MicrosoftDocs/EMDocs/EMDocs/Solutions/azure-information-protection-securing-data.md

 Full security goes beyond one technology.
 Through a variety of interdependent means, an IT administrator can reduce the attack surface on protected content in the real world.

 - **Azure Information Protection**: prevents unauthorized access to content
-- **Microsoft Intune, System Center Configuration Manager, and other device management products**: enables a managed and controlled environment free of malicious apps
+- **Microsoft Intune, Microsoft Endpoint Configuration Manager, and other device management products**: enables a managed and controlled environment free of malicious apps
 - **Windows AppLocker**: enables a managed and controlled environment free of malicious apps
 - **Azure AD Identity Protection**: enhances trust in the user identity
 - **EMS Conditional Access**: enhances trust in the device and identity